Margarita-Simeonova/first_steps_in_coding/README.md

 7. Projects Creation:
 Write a program that calculates how many hours it will take an architect to prepare the designs of several construction sites.
 It takes three hours to prepare one project.

+Input:

+2 lines are read from the console:

+1. The name of the architect - text;

+2. Number of projects – integer.

 ########

 # Lesson "First steps in coding - Exercise"